jeffwilcox/jeffwilcox.blog/_posts/2013-09-10-mongodb-azure-linux-cli.md

 ### Multi-node replica set cluster

-When it comes to data availability and redundancy, MongoDB's replica set concept is ideal.
-Unlike a single instance, these replica sets are built from multiple virtual machines and can either be shared among customers/uses (Mongo hosting scenario), or completely dedicated.
+When it comes to data availability and redundancy, MongoDB's replica set concept is ideal for the cloud.
+Unlike a single instance, these replica sets are built from multiple virtual machines.
+The MongoDB node deployments can be dedicated to a single project, customer, or shared among multiple customers.

-You can learn about MongoDB through via its documentation:
+You can learn about MongoDB replication through the extensive online documentation:

 - [Introduction to MongoDB Replication](http://docs.mongodb.org/manual/core/replication-introduction/)
 - MongoDB's documentation provides a short overview of [replica set deployment architectures](http://docs.mongodb.org/manual/core/replica-set-architectures/)
 - [A full set of tutorials](http://docs.mongodb.org/manual/administration/replica-sets/)

-#### Nodes + Arbiter

-The traditional, cost-effective solution for a MongoDB cluster is to ensure that you have an odd number of voting MongoDB instances for your database - in order to elect a new Primary.

-This means most providers will spin up two dedicated VMs with nice specifications (good memory mostly), and then a very lightweight, inexpensive Arbiter role.
-The Arbiter can typically always be an Extra Small (A0)-sized instance, costing pennies an hour, while I recommend most people look at Medium and Large instances for the remaining nodes, depending on their requirements for memory.

-An Arbiter simply communicates with the nodes in the replica set, checking response times, uptime, etc., in order to select the best-weighted MongoDB primary if a primary goes down.

-For hosting providers such as MongoLab, they will actually take a single virtual machine and run many MongoDB processes on it, acting as Arbiters, to drive the cost down even further.
+#### About MongoDB Elections

+MongoDB clusters have a voting mechanism for determining the current "primary" node that should accept writes on behalf of all the nodes.
+Keeping voting fair, this means that you need to avoid ties, and so you'll need to deploy an odd number of nodes - 3 nodes, for example.

 #### 3x Nodes

-The most solid replica set implementation is to spin up a cluster of 3 identical, high-powered VMs, each of which could be an acting primary.
-Without an arbiter, but 3 nodes, it has enough communication and data potential to participate in MongoDB elections for a new primary if the need arrises, while client apps are able to connect to all 3 machines in the case that it needs to probe for the current primary.
+The most "solid" replica set implementation is to spin up a cluster of 3 identical, high-powered VMs, each of which could be an acting primary.

+Having an odd number of nodes (3), the nodes can break ties and so properly elect a primary if an instance goes down for maintainence or has problems in the data center.

+There are also performance optimizaitons available in this configuration: it is possible to configure client apps to read from any node in the cluster (but still write to the currently elected Primary) - if an eventually consistent, read-heavy application service is OK for your needs.

+#### Introducing the Arbiter

+Each typical Node in a cluster can be expensive:

+- Powerful compute
+- Large attached disks to hold data
+- Memory to keep important, frequently-accessed data available and cached

+It turns out that a very common, affordable alternative to running three dedicated MongoDB nodes is to have *two* dedicated nodes and then a very cheap, lightweight voting node that does not store data.
+In the MongoDB world, this is called an "arbiter" node.

+A arbiter can, and should:

+- Run on super cheap VMs such as Azure's "Extra Small" (A0) VM instance size
+- Have no attached disks and no copies of the MongoDB data
+- Cost pennies an hour, letting you spend your compute and storage money on more powerful main nodes

+The arbiter then communicates with the other members of the cluster, checks for health measures, and then participates in elections when a vote is needed for a new primary.

+The arbiter VM could in theory even play the part of Arbiter for multiple MongoDB clusters to further drive down cost.

+#### 2x Nodes + an Arbiter

+So the most popular MongoDB replica set solution is to have 2 (or an even number) powerful nodes.
+Good compute SKUs, high memory, attached data disks for storing data and maintaining high IOPS, etc.

 ## Architectural Design

 The design I'm using for production app use today supporting 300,000 clients is a pair of nodes and an arbiter for primary voting.
+(2 powerful nodes, 1 cheap arbiter)

 ![The infrastructure design for my MongoDB replica set cluster in Windows Azure.]({{ site.cdn }}mongo/MongoAvailabilityMap.png =700x480 "The infrastructure design for my MongoDB replica set cluster in Windows Azure.")

-A slightly more robust architecture might involve additional "hidden" replica set members for backup in other regions or just using a 3rd primary node instead of an arbiter.
+A slightly more robust architecture might involve additional "hidden" replica set members for backup in other regions or just using a 3rd primary node instead of an arbiter, but you can read about those elsewhere on the Internets.

 # MongoLab and the Windows Azure Store

 The easiest way to get going with MongoDB is actually by using the 3rd-party Store right inside the Windows Azure Management Portal, powered by MongoLab.
 It only takes a few seconds and today there is both a paid and free tier.

-As a long-time MongoLab customer, I can say, their product is great!
+As a long-time MongoLab customer, I can say, their product is great, and as of this summer, they're offering more and more solutions inside Windows Azure data centers.

 ## Windows Azure Store